 The Group uses a provision matrix to calculate ECLs for trade receivables.
 The provision rates are based on days past due for groupings of various customer segments that have similar loss patterns (i.e., by geography, product type, customer type and rating etc.).
 The provision matrix is initially based on the Group's historical observed default rates.
 The Group will calibrate the matrix to adjust the historical credit loss experience with forward-looking information.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analysed.
 The assessment of the correlation between historical observed default rates, forecast economic conditions and ECLs is a significant estimate.
 The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
 The Group's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.
-The information about the ECLs on the Group's trade receivables is disclosed in Note 12
+The information about the ECLs on the Group's trade receivables is disclosed in Note 13.

-- 42 There are no employees on the rolls of the entities forming part of the Restricted Group and therefore there are no employee benefit expenses accrued in the Combined Financial Statements, ReNew Power Private Limited and ReNew Power Services Private Limited have charged certain common expenses to its subsidiary companies and fellow subsidiaries respectively on the basis of its best estimate of expenses incurred.
+- 43 There are no employees on the rolls of the entities forming part of the Restricted Group and therefore there are no employee benefit expenses accrued in the Combined Financial Statements.
+ReNew Power Private Limited and ReNew Power Services Private Limited have charged certain common expenses to its subsidiary companies and fellow subsidiaries respectively on the basis of its best estimate of expenses incurred.
 ReNew Power Private Limited and ReNew Power Services Private Limited have recovered the said expenses in the form of 'Management Shared Services'.
-The management believes that the method adopted by the these companies is most appropriate basis for recovering of such common - 43 Due to outbreak of COVID-19 in India and globally, the Restricted Group has continued its assessment of likely impact on economic environment in general and financial risks on account of COVID-19.
-Considering the fact that the disruptions caused by COVID-19 are significantly reduced and that the business of Group is an essential service as emphasized by the Ministry of Home Affairs and Ministry of Power, Government of India, the management does not see any material risks to its operations or financial statements on account of COVID-19. - 44 Ostro Ananthapur Private Limited (AP entity) has entered into long-term PPAs having a cumulative capacity of 100 MWs (wind energy projects) with Southern Power Distribution Company of Andhra Pradesh Limited i.e. the distribution company of Andhra Pradesh (APDISCOM).
+The management believes that the method adopted by the these companies is most appropriate basis for recovering of such common - 44 Ostro Ananthapur Private Limited (AP entity) has entered into long-term PPAs having a cumulative capacity of 100 MWs (wind energy projects) with Southern Power Distribution Company of Andhra Pradesh Limited i.e. the distribution company of Andhra Pradesh (APDISCOM).
 These PPAs have a fixed rate per unit of electricity for the 25-year term.
-With regard to aforementioned PPAs, certain litigations as described below are currently underway: - a.
+With regard to aforementioned PPAs, certain litigations as described below are currently underway - a.
 In terms of the Generation Based Incentive (GBI) scheme of the Ministry of Renewable Energy (MNRE), the AP entity accrue income based on units of power supplied under the aforementioned PPAs.
-Andhra Pradesh Electricity Regulatory Commission (APERC) vide its order in July 2018 allowed APDISCOMS to interpret the Andhra Pradesh Electricity Regulatory Commission (Terms and Conditions for Tariff Determination for Wind Power Projects) Regulations, 2015 (Regulations) in a manner to treat GBI as a pass through in the tariff.

-The AP entity filed writ petition before the Andhra Pradesh High Court (AP High Court) challenging the vires of the regulation and the order by APERC and were granted an interim stay order in August 2018, As at March 31, 2022 and 2021, the cumulative amount recoverable from the APDISCOM pertaining to period from February 2017 till July 2018, included in trade receivables amounts to INR 153 million.
+Andhra Pradesh Electricity Regulatory Commission (APERC) vide its order in July 2018 allowed APDISCOMS to interpret the Andhra Pradesh Electricity Regulatory Commission (Terms and Conditions for Tariff Determination for Wind Power Projects) Regulations, 2015 (Regulations) in a manner to treat GBI as a pass through in the tariff. - The AP entity filed writ petition before the Andhra Pradesh High Court (AP High Court) challenging the vires of the regulation and the order by APERC and were granted an interim stay order in August 2018.
+As at March 31, 2022 and 2021, the cumulative amount recoverable from the APDISCOM pertaining to period from February 2017 till July 2018, included in trade receivables amounts to INR 153 million.
 The AP entity have filed an interim application in AP High Court seeking payment of amount wrongfully deducted by the APDISCOM